vedmathai/stackingup/public/content/page-content/design/whiteboarding.md

 # Whiteboarding Flows

 ## Why whiteboard flows?
 Before diving head first into coding up the application, it helps to have a blueprint for your application.
-Having a Morth Star helps thinking through the application from the front to the back and weed out any potential early pitfalls.
+Having a North Star helps thinking through the application from the front to the back and weed out any potential early pitfalls.

 When working alone it can often be very tempting to start coding up the application.
 The thrill of seeing a new idea come to life in the form of a demo or even a working model beats boring paper work any day.
 But there are many reasons why it makes sense to plan out the project before starting.